 Overview of New Jersey Taxes

-Homeowners in the New Jersey pay the highest property taxes of any state in the country, with rates in some areas more than double the national average.
-The average effective property tax rate in New Jersey is 2.19%, compared with a national average of 1.19%.
+Homeowners in New Jersey pay the highest property taxes of any state in the country.
+Rates in some areas are more than double the national average.
+The average effective property tax rate in New Jersey is 2.40%, compared with a national average of 1.19%.

 Enter Your Location